ngs-doo/revenj/tutorials/revenj-tutorial-event-sourcing.md

 ![Mutating domain event](pictures/event-return-instance-handler.png)

-Where we create a customer in event handler and mutate the event to set the value of new id.
+where we create a customer in the event handler and mutate the event to set the value of a new id.
 We can also show how to write extension methods on top of generated classes.
 There are several ways to extend the behavior of automatically maintained model and this is one of them (ignore for now that it would be much easier just to sanitize name within the handler, the main point is that we now have SanitizeName method on top of *Customer* class created from the model).
 Let's send some event down the write and see how it behaves:

 ![Message to REST service](pictures/event-instance-fiddler.png)

-In http response we can see that the event has been populated by the server with several fields, but most importantly by id field for the identity of the new customer.
+In the http response we can see that the event has been populated by the server with several fields, but most importantly with id field for the identity of the new customer.
 If we do a lookup for the customer by the provided identity we get a sanitized newly created customer:

 ![Loading created customer](pictures/event-customer-sanitized.png)

-*If you have issues with id not being assigned/customer not being created, it's probably due to event handler not being picked up during initialization, probably because DLL was not in the correct folder, so check output folder for the project that it goes to the dependencies/Server folder (to keep it simple for now).*
+*If you have issues with id not being assigned/customer not being created, it's probably due to event handler not being picked up during initialization.
+This usually happens because DLL was not in the correct folder, so check the output folder for the project that it goes to the dependencies/Server folder (to keep it simple for now).*